Who defined the word addition. The history of the emergence of arithmetic operations. Examples of the use of the word addition in the literature

 3 slide

-Objectives Consider where mathematical signs came to us and what they originally meant.
-Compare mathematical signs of different nations.
-Consider the similarity of modern mathematical signs with the signs of our ancestors
+Tasks Consider where mathematical signs came to us from and what they originally meant.
+Compare mathematical signs of different peoples.
+Consider the similarities of modern mathematical signs with the signs of our ancestors

 4 slide

-Object: mathematical signs of different peoples Main research methods: literature analysis, comparison, survey of students, analysis and synthesis of data obtained during the study.
+Object: mathematical signs of different nations.
+Main research methods: literature analysis, comparison, student survey, analysis and generalization of the data obtained during the study.

 5 slide

-Why in our time do we use exactly these mathematical signs: + “plus”, - “minus”, ∙ “multiplication” and “division”, and not some others?
+Why in our time do we use just such mathematical signs: + “plus”, - “minus”, ∙ “multiplication” and: “division”, and not some others?
 Problem

 6 slide

-Hypothesis I think that mathematical signs arose simultaneously with the advent of numbers and numbers
+Hypothesis I think that mathematical signs arose simultaneously with the appearance of numbers and numbers

 7 slide

-Origin of mathematical symbols The origin of these symbols cannot always be accurately determined.
-The symbols for the arithmetic operations of addition (plus “+’’) and subtraction (minus “-‘’) are so common that we almost never think about the fact that they did not always exist.
-Indeed, someone must have invented these symbols (or at least others that later evolved into the ones we use today).
-It probably also took some time before these symbols became generally accepted.
-There is an opinion that the signs “+” and “–” arose in trading practice.
-The wine merchant marked with dashes how many measures of wine he sold from the barrel.
-By adding new supplies to the barrel, he crossed out as many expendable lines as he restored.
-This is how the signs of addition and subtraction allegedly originated in the 15th century.
+The origin of mathematical signs The origin of these signs cannot always be precisely established.
+The symbols for the arithmetic operations of addition (plus "+'') and subtraction (minus "-'') are so common that we almost never think that they did not always exist.
+Indeed, someone had to invent these symbols (or at least others that later developed into the ones we use today).
+Certainly also some time passed before these symbols became generally accepted.
+There is an opinion that the signs "+" and "-" originated in trading practice.
+The vintner marked with dashes how many measures of wine he sold from the barrel.
+Pouring new reserves into the barrel, he crossed out as many expendable lines as he restored the measures.
+So, supposedly, there were signs of addition and subtraction in the 15th century.
 There is another explanation regarding the origin of the “+” sign.
-Instead of “a + b” they wrote “a and b”, in Latin “a et b”.
-Since the word “et” (“and”) had to be written very often, they began to shorten it: first they wrote one letter t, which eventually turned into a “+” sign
+Instead of "a + b" they wrote "a and b", in Latin "a et b".
+Since the word “et” (“and”) had to be written very often, they began to abbreviate it: first they wrote one letter t, which, in the end, turned into a “+” sign

 8 slide

-Algebraic sign “-” The first use of the modern algebraic sign “+” refers to a German algebra manuscript of 1481, which was found in the Dresden library.
-In a Latin manuscript from the same time (also from the Dresden library), there are both symbols: + and -.
-It is known that Johann Widmann reviewed and commented on both of these manuscripts.
-In 1489, he published the first printed book in Leipzig (Mercantile Arithmetic - “Commercial Arithmetic”), in which both signs + and - were present (see figure).
-The fact that Widmann used these symbols as if they were common knowledge points to the possibility of their origins in trade.
-An anonymous manuscript, apparently written around the same time, also contains the same symbols, and this led to two additional books published in 1518 and 1525.
+The algebraic sign “-” The first use of the modern algebraic sign “+” refers to a German manuscript on algebra from 1481, which was found in the Dresden library.
+In a Latin manuscript from the same time (also from the Dresden library), there are both symbols: + and - .
+Johann Widmann is known to have reviewed and commented on both of these manuscripts.
+In 1489, in Leipzig, he published the first printed book (Mercantile Arithmetic - “Commercial Arithmetic”), in which both + and - signs were present (see figure).
+The fact that Widman used these symbols as if they were common knowledge points to the possibility of their origin in trade.
+An anonymous manuscript, apparently written around the same time, also contains the same characters, and this provided two additional books published in 1518 and 1525.

-Some mathematicians, such as Record, Harriot and Descartes, used the same sign.
-Others (such as Hume, Huygens, and Fermat) used the Latin cross “†’’, sometimes placed horizontally, with a crossbar at one end or the other.
-Finally, some (such as Halley) used more decorative look Widman
+Some mathematicians such as Record, Harriot and Descartes used the same sign.
+Others (eg Hume, Huygens, and Fermat) used the Latin cross “†” sometimes placed horizontally, with a crossbar at one end or the other.
+Finally, some (like Halley) used more decorative look Widman

 10 slide

-First appearance of "+" and "-" on English language discovered in the 1551 algebra book “The Whetstone of Witte” by Oxford mathematician Robert Record, who also introduced the equals sign, which was much longer than the current sign.
-In describing the plus and minus signs, Record wrote: “Other two signs are often used, the first of which is written “+” and means more, and the second “-” and means less.”
+The first occurrence of "+" and "-" on English language discovered in the 1551 algebra book "The Whetstone of Witte" by the Oxford mathematician Robert Record, who also introduced the equals sign, which was much longer than the current sign.
+In describing the plus and minus signs, Record wrote: “Other two signs are often used, the first of which is written “+” and means more, and the second “-” and means less.

 11 slide

-Subtraction sign Subtraction symbols were somewhat less fancy, but perhaps more confusing (to us at least), since instead of the simple “-” sign, German, Swiss and Dutch books sometimes used the symbol “÷'', which we now use denote division.
-Several seventeenth-century books (such as Halley and Mersenne) use two dots “∙ ∙’’ or three dots “∙ ∙ ∙’’ to indicate subtraction.
+Subtraction sign The subtraction notation was somewhat less fancy, but perhaps more confusing (for us, at least), as instead of the simple "-" sign, German, Swiss, and Dutch books sometimes used the symbol "÷'', which we now denote division.
+Several books of the seventeenth century (for example, those of Halley and Mersenne) use two dots "∙ ∙" or three dots "∙ ∙ ∙" to indicate subtraction.

 12 slide

-In Ancient Egypt In the famous Egyptian papyrus of Ahmes, a pair of legs going forward signifies addition, and those going away signify subtraction
+In ancient Egypt In the famous Egyptian papyrus of Ahmes, a pair of legs going forward indicates addition, and leaving - subtraction

-The ancient Greeks indicated addition by side notation, but occasionally used the slash symbol “/'' and a semi-elliptic curve for subtraction.
-The Hindus, like the Greeks, generally did not represent addition in any way other than using the symbols "yu'' used in Bakhshali's manuscript “Arithmetic” (probably third or fourth century).
+The ancient Greeks denoted addition by writing side by side, but occasionally used the slash symbol “/'' and the semi-elliptic curve for subtraction.
+The Hindus, like the Greeks, usually did not denote addition in any way, except that the symbols used in Bakhshali's Arithmetic manuscript (probably third or fourth century).

-In the late fifteenth century, the French mathematician Chuquet (1484) and the Italian Pacioli (1494) used “p” (denoting “plus”) for addition and “m” (denoting “minus”) for subtraction.
+At the end of the fifteenth century, the French mathematician Chuquet (1484) and the Italian Pacioli (1494) used “p” (denoting “plus”) for addition and “m” (denoting “minus”) for subtraction.
 Shuke

 15 slide

-In Italy In Italy, the symbols "+" and "-" were adopted by the astronomer Christopher Clavius (a German who lived in Rome), the mathematicians Gloriosi and Cavalieri in the early seventeenth century Christopher Clavius
+In Italy In Italy, the symbols "+" and "-" were adopted by the astronomer Christopher Clavius (a German living in Rome), the mathematicians Gloriosi and Cavalieri in the early seventeenth century Christopher Clavius

 16 slide

-Oughtred preferred the slash "/" for division signs.
-Leibniz began to denote division with a colon.
+Division marks Oughtred preferred the slash "/".
+Colon division began to denote Leibniz.
 Before them, the letter D was also often used.
-Starting with Fibonacci, the fraction line, which was used in Arabic writings, is also used.
-In England and the USA, the symbol ÷ (obelus), which was proposed by Johann Rahn and John Pell in the middle of the 17th century, became widespread.
+In England and the United States, the ÷ (obelus) symbol, which was proposed by Johann Rahn and John Pell in the middle of the 17th century, became widespread.

 18 slide

-Equal and inequality signs The equal sign was indicated in different times in different ways: both in words and in various symbols.
+Equality and Inequality Signs The equal sign was designated at different times in different ways: both by words and by various symbols.
 The “=” sign, so convenient and understandable now, came into general use only in the 18th century.
-And this sign was proposed by the English author of an algebra textbook, Robert Ricord, to indicate the equality of two expressions in 1557.
+And this sign was proposed to denote the equality of two expressions by the English author of the algebra textbook Robert Ricord in 1557.
 He explained that there is nothing more equal in the world than two parallel segments of the same length.
 In continental Europe, the equal sign was introduced by Leibniz.
-The “not equal” sign was first used by Euler.
-Comparative signs were introduced by Thomas Harriot in his work, published posthumously in 1631.
-Before him they wrote with the words: more, less.
+The "not equal" sign is first encountered by Euler.
+Comparison marks were introduced by Thomas Harriot in his work, published posthumously in 1631.
+Before him, they wrote in words: more, less.

 Explanatory Dictionary of the Living Great Russian Language by Vladimir Dahl